Making the choice to drive change

-Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall said flexible and supportive leaders and managers are key to ensuring that UON achieves the best possible match between the interests of the organisation and the individual, for mutual benefit.
+Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Associate Professor Kevin Hall said flexible and supportive leaders and managers are key to ensuring that UON achieves the best possible match between the interests of the organisation and the individual, for mutual benefit.

-“People like Dylan are showing others that there are flexible options available for both men and women at UON,” Professor Kevin Hall said.
+“People like Dylan are showing others that there are flexible options available for both men and women at UON,” Associate Professor Kevin Hall said.